-Pol Sci 302 American Foreign and National Security Policy

-MSS 423 Weapons, Warfare, and Mass Disruption

-Chem 350 Chemistry of Weapons

-History 320 Winged Defense: The History of Airpower
+Pol Sci 302 American Foreign and National Security Policy MSS 423 Nuclear Operations and Warfighting Strategy Chem 350 Chemistry of Weapons History 320 Winged Defense: The History of Airpower History 322 Conquest of the New Frontier: The History of Space Power

-With the approval of DFPH, DFCH, DFHI, DFMI, or DFPS, cadets may substitute a 3.0 sem hrs (or greater) 495 Special Topic or 499 Independent Study course for this requirement.
+With the approval of DFPM, DFCH, DFHI, DFMI, or DFPS, cadets may substitute a 3.0 sem hrs (or greater) 495 Special Topic or 499 Independent Study course for this requirement.
 One option for the Independent Study is a summer internship at a location within the National Nuclear Enterprise, selected to provide the cadet an opportunity to work on special projects designed to give them an understanding of the dynamics and challenges within the Nuclear Enterprise.
 Cadets can follow-up in the fall semester with an Independent Study that builds upon or finalizes the work done during the summer internship.
 Independent Study requirements are managed and overseen by the department administering the course.
 To participate in a summer internship, cadets must secure a Cadet Summer Research Program (CSRP) slot.

-OPERATIONS RESEARCH MAJOR
+OPERATIONS RESEARCH